Hip Dips: Your Ultimate Guide To Facts And Myths

 Before continuing, we’d want to reiterate that there is absolutely nothing wrong with hip dips, and that while working out to increase muscle mass and reduce body fat will help minimize their appearance, it won’t totally eliminate them.
 You should find peace with that.

-However, if you still want to get rid of hip dips, what you can do is concentrate on lower body exercises that use numerous muscle groups, such as squats and lunges, and substitute isolation exercises, such as fire hydrants and clams, as needed.
+What you can do is concentrate on lower body exercises that use numerous muscle groups, such as squats and lunges, and substitute isolation exercises, such as fire hydrants and clams, as needed.

 But be sure to concentrate on building your entire lower body, not just your glutes.
 Hip dips are only one aspect of life, and the same is true for fitness.